What it does: Engineering and design

 To apply for an internship or grad role go here and click on the relevant State or Territory to see what is available.
-Applying for an internship involves submitting your resume and academic transcript then doing an online psychometric assessment.
+Applying for an internship involves submitting your resume and academic transcript.

 Securing an internship then impressing your supervisors enough for them to offer you a job seems to be the simplest way to get a grad role.
 If you haven’t done an internship, you can apply for a grad role much the same way as you do for an internship here.
 (It’s worth noting that many grads have got positions at WSP in the past by applying through the company’s LinkedIn page, meeting someone at a networking event or being recommended by a third party).

-Following the initial application and psychometric test, many candidates say they had to submit a video or selfie that summed up who they are.
+Following the initial application and completion of online cognitive testing, candidates are asked to submit short answer videos through another online platform.
 Some candidates had to do a phone interview with an HR staffer but many just did one or two interviews with a WSP manager working at the coalface.
 Some technical questions can be expected.
 However, the main purpose of any interviews that occur seems to be determining whether applicants will be a good cultural fit and embrace WSP’s values (i.e. “Innovative, trustworthy, united, passionate, caring”).

-Grad salaries at WSP appear to be at or below the industry average.
+Grad salaries at WSP appear to be at the industry average for this sector.
 Most grads don’t report having the opportunity to earn bonuses.
-Beyond the opportunity to work interstate or overseas (with your relocations costs covered), there don’t seem to be many perks.
-A minor subsidy is offered on health insurance and you may get free tickets to industry events.
-The company will occasionally shell out for Friday drinks or a team lunch.
+Beyond the opportunity to work interstate or overseas (with your relocations costs covered), WSP pays salary continuance insurance, professional memberships, social club events and first of the month office drinks.